ThomasFortin/imdb-crawler/README.md

 Short description
 -----------------

 IMDb crawling of top 250 series for a Master degree project.

+In this project, I am crawling the IMDb Top 250 TV Shows and put the data in a MongoDB.

+After that, I call this data with a NodeJS server and finally print it with D3JS.

 What is used ?
 -----------------